ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-08-07-plan-fail-reflect.md

 We forget the forgettable songs.
 The gems shine through.

- Einstein said the definition of insanity is doing the same thing over and over again and expecting a different result.
+They saythe definition of insanity is doing the same thing over and over again and expecting a different result.
 What about doing something slightly different each time and expecting a different result?
 Is that the definition of sanity?

  I'm not saying there is anything wrong with insanity.
 Nope.
 I'm just saying plan, fail, reflect.
 Plan.
 Fail.
 Reflect.